BrijeshSavjani/DRS/README.md

   - New quadratic is calculated from root and turning point (Calculated using velocity (Max-height))
  5) Time is plugged into all equations & value is stored.
  6) Co-ordinaete of stored ball is compared to position of stumps.
 If it's hitting then the batsman in adjudged out.

+NOTE: Development has temporarily halted as I need reference footage from front on to continue and I can currently not go and generate this.
+Will restart as soon as possible